A Guide to the Gulen Movement's Activities in the US

 What exactly does the Gulen Movement hope to accomplish by establishing organizations and schools in over a hundred countries around the world?

-What is the purpose of the over 100 charter schools that the movement is running in the United States?
+What is the purpose of the 140 charter schools that the movement is running in the United States?

 What does the Gulen Movement hope to accomplish inside Turkey?